 - What concerns did you have before buying our product/service?

-And of course, ask your customers, pick up the phone and have some conversations.
-Again use open question and let your customers speak.
+You can also ask your customers by picking up the phone and having some conversations.
+Again use open questions and let your customers speak.

 Customer Persona Example

-So now that you have your new marketing avatars, here are five ways you can put them into action –
+Now that you have your new marketing Avatars, here are five ways you can put them into action.

-- Check your marketing communications and ensure you are using the same language that your avatars use
+- Check your marketing communications to make sure you are using the same language your Avatars use.

-- Review your online advertising and ensure they are targeting your avatars most effectively
+- Review your online advertising and ensure they are specifically targeting your Avatars.

-- Develop your Content Marketing Strategy around your avatars so you are delivering relevant and timely information to them
+- Develop your Content Marketing Strategy around your Avatars.
+Ensure you are delivering relevant and timely information to them.

-By improving the way in which you understand and communicate with your customers you will improve your conversion rates.
+By improving the way you communicate with and understand your customers, you will improve your conversion rates.

 The key is to create them out of actual, relevant data as soon as you can.

-Now it’s over to you, download the below Persona Template and have a shot at creating some avatars for your business.
-I am positive that they are going to change the way you communicate with your audience.
+Now it’s over to you.
+Download the Customer Avatar Worksheet and try creating some Avatars for your business.
+I am positive they are going to change the way you communicate with your audience.

-I’d love to hear your feedback on this post, so please leave any feedback or questions in the comments below and please feel free to share!
+I’d love to hear your feedback on this post, so leave any feedback or questions in the comments below, and please feel free to share!